nickcoutsos/keymap-editor/running-locally.md

 ## Setup

 1. Clone this repo and open the new directory in a terminal.
+2. Copy `.env.template` to `.env`.
+You can fill in this file as appropriate, but this is enough to get started.
-3. Clone a `zmk-config`\* repo.
+4. Clone a `zmk-config`\* repo.
 Either create symlinks in this directory to the cloned repositories or clone them into this directory if you must.
 3. Run `npm install`
 4. Run `npm run dev`